How Can You Cool Your Phone If It’s Overheating?

 9. Dunk it into the water if the phone has an IP rating

-It sounds crazy but dunking your phone into a water bucket is the quickest way to dismiss all the heating issues.
+It sounds crazy but dunking your phone into a water bucket is the quickest way to dismiss all of its overheating issues.
 Even tap water will do.
 No kidding here!
 The only thing you have to ensure is that your smartphone carries an IP rating of IP67 or higher.
-All iPhone models sold today, including the iPhone 14 and iPhone 13 can survive a bucket of water easily.
-The same goes for Samsung’s Galaxy S series devices, Google’s Pixel 7 series and a few flagship phones from other manufacturers.
-(Psst, avoid salt water)
+All iPhone models sold today, including the iPhone 14 and iPhone 13, can survive a bucket of water easily.
+The same goes for Samsung’s Galaxy S series, Google’s Pixel 7 series and a few flagship phones from other manufacturers.

 Frequently Asked Questions (FAQs)

-Answer: There are many reasons for a phone to overheat quickly.
-The most prominent reasons are gaming, photography and using while charging.
+Answer: There are many reasons for a phone overheating quickly.
+The most prominent are gaming, photography and usage while it's charging.

 Answer: There are several ways to cool down your phone.
 The easiest way is to shut it down briefly and let it cool.

-Answer: There are several ways to prevent overheating of your phone, including avoiding exposure to the Sun as well as gaming.
+Answer: There are several ways to prevent overheating of your phone, including avoiding exposure to the sun, not using it while it's charging and keeping its display brightness low.

-Answer: You should try to reduce usage in hot outdoors and keep it in cool surroundings.
-Don’t play games or use the camera for extended sessions.
+Answer: You should try to reduce usage in hot outdoor settings.
+Don’t play games or use the camera for extended sessions when outdoors in the sun.

 Answer: You can simply shut down an overheated Android phone to bring things to normalcy.